Frequently Asked Questions

 The Edinburgh Living Landscape’s portfolio of projects will create, restore and connect green areas of the city, and influence the design of green buildings and infrastructure.

-We are also working with West Lothian Council and East Lothian Council to help replace lost trees and to mitigate against the Climate Emergency.
+We are also working with West Lothian Council and East Lothian Council to help replace lost trees and mitigate against the Climate Emergency.

 Why have we lost so many trees?